Working with formulas

 Find formula

-The Find formula searches through the array of items, applying the predicate formula to each item and returns the first item where the predicate formula returns true.
+The Find formula searches through an array of items, applying a callback formula to each item, and returning the first item where the callback formula returns true.

 Example